yannbonzom/casaoceanefactures/README.md

-# Receipt-generating website for the Casa Oceane Bed & Breakfast
+# Receipt-generating Website for the Casa Oceane Bed & Breakfast

 This website allows a bed & breakfast called Casa Oceane in Casablanca, Morocco to easily and quickly generate receipts.
 While it usually took the owners around 5 minutes per receipt, they can now generate them in under 30 seconds.